misham2001/Timbercreeks/README.md

 2.npm init

 for Run localhot command : http-server -a localhost
-Or Install live server in VsCode
+Or Install live server in VsCode to run the code